Pornography: Invention of photography and filmography

 After the invention of photography, the birth of erotic photography followed.
 The oldest surviving image of a pornographic photo is dated back to about 1846, described as to depict "a rather solemn man gingerly inserting his penis into the vagina of an equally solemn and middle-aged woman".
 At one point of time, it was more expensive to purchase an erotic photograph than to hire a prostitute.
 The Parisian demimonde included Napoleon III's minister, Charles de Morny, an early patron who delighted in acquiring and displaying erotic photos at large gatherings.

 Pornographic film production commenced almost immediately after the invention of the motion picture in 1895.
 A pioneer of the motion picture camera, Thomas Edison, released various films, including The Kiss that were denounced as obscene in late 19th century America.
 Two of the earliest pioneers of pornographic films were Eugène Pirou and Albert Kirchner.
 Kirchner directed the earliest surviving pornographic film for Pirou under the trade name "Léar".
 The 1896 film, Le Coucher de la Mariée, showed Louise Willy performing a striptease.
 Pirou's film inspired a genre of risqué French films that showed women disrobing, and other filmmakers realized profits could be made from such films.

-Legalization

 Sexually explicit films opened producers and distributors to be liable for prosecution.
 Such films were produced illicitly by amateurs, starting in the 1920s, primarily in France and the United States.
 Processing the film was risky as was their distribution, which was strictly private.

+Contemporary period

+Legalization

 In the Western world, during the 1960s, social attitudes towards sex and pornography slowly changed.

 In 1967, Denmark repealed the obscenity laws on literature; this led to a decline in the sale of pornographic and erotic literature.
 Hoping for a similar effect, in the summer of 1969, legislators in Denmark abolished censorship on picture pornography, thereby effectively becoming, from July 1, 1969, the first country that legalized pornography, including child pornography, which was later prohibited in 1980.
 The 1969 legislation, instead of resulting in a decline in pornography production, led to an explosion of investment in, and commercial production of pornography in Denmark, which made the country's name synonymous with sex and pornography.
 The total retail turnover of pornography in Denmark for the year 1969 was estimated at $50 million.
 Much of the pornographic material produced in Denmark was smuggled into other countries around the world.